Slickplan

 In other words, these puppies are essential for putting together intuitive interfaces, evaluating existing ones and workshopping ideas with colleagues or clients.

-Building a user flow is a 6-step process that starts with understanding the user journey in depth, from identifying user’s goals to user research and mapping out each step someone takes to complete a specific task.
+Building a user flow is a 6-step process that starts with understanding the user journey or customer journey in depth, from identifying user’s goals to user research and mapping out each step someone takes to complete a specific task.

 6 steps for build a user flow; customer journey research, goal setting, learn how users find you, keyword research, user flows, feedback